dutchmims/The-Next-Adventure/README.md

 11. Click on the required tab and Heroku will build your app.
 12. A tab will appear with your app successfully deployed.
 13. Click this tab "View" to see you app live.

-### Cloning
-1. To clone the repository go to this link: https://github.com/git-guides/git-clone

 # Sources
 - The template for my project was provided by the Code Institiute.